HenryLiu0402/nnssl_MAE-filtered-1k/README.md

 Primus-M network architecture

 ## Description
-We evaluated different SSL strategies and dataset settings for the Primus-M track.
+We evaluated various SSL strategies and dataset settings for the Primus-M track.
 Our experiments included Masked Autoencoder (MAE) with both full and filtered datasets of varying sizes, as well as alternative SSL methods such as VoCo.
 In addition, we conducted extensive hyperparameter explorations (e.g., learning rates, batch sizes, masking ratios) to study their impact on model performance.
 Due to the time constraints of the competition, our best-performing approach is pure MAE with the filtered dataset